SAE/AISI 5117 Alloy Steel (UNS G51170)

 Applications of 5117 Alloy Steel

-• Axles and Shafts: This steel grade is suitable for axles and shafts in automotive and machinery applications.
-It offers sufficient strength and toughness to withstand the loads and torsional forces encountered in these components.
+• Axles and Shafts: Suitable for axles and shafts in automotive and machinery applications, offering sufficient strength and toughness for load-bearing and torsional stresses.

-• Machine Components: Various machine components, such as crankshafts, connecting rods, and camshafts, can be made from AISI 5117 steel.
-Its combination of toughness, wear resistance, and machinability makes it suitable for these applications.
+• Machine Components: Components such as crankshafts, connecting rods, and camshafts benefit from its toughness, wear resistance, and ease of machining.

-• Automotive Components: AISI 5117 steel can be found in automotive components such as transmission parts, clutch components, and differential parts.
-Its properties make it suitable for applications where strength, wear resistance, and impact resistance are required.
+• Automotive Components: Found in transmission parts, clutch components, and differential parts where strength, wear resistance, and impact durability are required.

-• Tools and Dies: While AISI 5117 steel is not typically used for high-end tooling applications, it can find use in certain lower-demand tool and die applications where its toughness and machinability are valued.
+• Tools and Dies: Utilized in lower-demand tool and die applications where toughness and machinability are essential, though not typically for high-end tooling.

 Similar Alloys